EwilsonS/Evan_Wilson_JavaS1/README.md

   - columns are properties
   - DTOs have only properties getters and setters

-*note- primitice data types cannot be null*
+*note- primitive data types cannot be null*

 _TDD and Unit/Integration Tests_ -
   - Red Green Refactor